mudita/MuditaOS/harmony_changelog.md

 ## Unreleased

 ### Fixed
-* Fixed eink errors in logs
-* Fixed alarm when the onboarding is in progress
-* Fixed relaxation start delay when trying to play MP3 files with large metadata
 * Fixed eink crash while refreshing

 ### Added
-* Added shortcuts instruction to settings
 * Added brightness fade in functionality
 * Added labels to Relaxation
 * Added date format setting